PepsiCo Achieves Higher ROI on Marketing Campaigns with PaperWorkBPM

 “We had a few options other than PaperWorkBPM for improving the management of marketing campaigns and budgets, including making improvements to the existing Oracle ERP or adding new functionalities to the PepPocket field sales software.
 These platforms were open to custom development and were considered to be excellent platforms, but we needed to determine whether they were the best fit for the purpose.
 After consulting with global IT and IT teams in other countries, a different system was recommended that was already used in some countries for the same purpose.
 However, the budget required for this system was much higher than what we had available.” explains Ergul.

-Ergul continues, adding: “When we compared these platforms’ functionalities, budget requirements and project timelines, PaperWorkBPM was the clear winner.
-As the PaperWorkBPM team convinced us that they could deliver the solution within our timeframe and budget, which was about %5 of what global IT proposed for the implementation of the existing platform, we decided to work with them.”
+Ergul continues, adding: “When we compared the functionalities, budget requirements and project timelines, PaperWorkBPM was the clear winner.
+The PaperWorkBPM team convinced us that they could deliver the solution within our desired timeframe and budget, which was significantly lower than the budget proposed by global IT for the implementation of another platform.”

 “The team at PaperWorkBPM worked closely with the business analysts at your company to gather requirements for the project,” explains Canan Unverdi, senior project manager for PaperWorkBPM.
 “We also involved the business units in the design process to understand their expectations better and outlined the user interfaces and workflows within the process.
 The solution needed to integrate with several systems, including the local HR system, electronic invoice system, Oracle ERP, and PepPocket field sales system.
 The team also created a system architecture document for the technical teams.”

 After automating and integrating the processes on the PaperWorkBPM platform, PepsiCo gained total control of the conventional channels’ marketing budget.
 Alongside budget control, PepsiCo has access to crucial marketing activity and sales data to analyse the profitability and efficiency of the marketing campaigns.